Tc2r1/Dev_Interview_Prep_App/README.md

 ## Low Code Contributions

-* Coding Cheat Sheets
-  * Add a coding Cheat Sheet to the `cheat_sheets` folder for a coding language.
 * Add Comments to at least 2 files in the project
   * comments should explain and detail what the code is doing to help newer developers.
 * Helpful Links